rjamag/coding-challenge/README.md

 ### 5. Run the app

-Now that the server is running, you can run the app as well (the command needs to be run in a new terminal tab/window inside the root directory `react-apollo`):
+Now that the server is running, you can run the app as well (the command needs to be run in a new terminal tab/window inside the root directory `coding-challenge`):

 ```sh
 yarn start